Makuria

-Increased aggression from Egypt, internal discord, Bedouin incursions and possibly the plague and the shift of trade routes led to the state's decline in the 13th and 14th century.
+Increased aggression from Mamluk Egypt, internal discord, Bedouin incursions and possibly the plague and the shift of trade routes led to the state's decline in the 13th and 14th century.
+In the 1310s and 1320s it was briefly ruled by Muslim kings.
 Due to a civil war in 1365, the kingdom was reduced to a rump state that lost much of its southern territories, including Dongola.
-It had disappeared by the 1560s, when the Ottomans occupied Lower Nubia.
-Nubia was subsequently Islamized, while the Nubians living upstream of Al Dabbah and in Kordofan were also Arabized.
+The last recorded king, probably residing in Gebel Adda, lived in the late 15th century.
+Makuria had finally disappeared by the 1560s, when the Ottomans occupied Lower Nubia.
+The former Makurian territories south of the 3rd cataract, including Dongola, had been annexed by the Islamic Funj Sultanate by the early 16th century.